netdur/trueface-libraries-docs/src/assets/docs/android/SDK.md

    * `faceprint` — the template to enroll in the collection.
    * `identity` — the identity corresponding to the template.
  * **Returns:** UUID universally unique identifier corresponding to the template.

+## `public String[] getCollectionNames()`

+Get a list of the names of all the collections in the database.
+Collection names can then be passed to getCollectionMetadata() and getCollectionIdentities().

+ * **Returns:** list of collection names in the database.

+## `public CollectionMetadata getCollectionMetadata(String collectionName)`

+Get the metadata for the specified collection in the database, loaded or unloaded.

+ * **Parameters:** `collectionName` — the name of the collection for which to retrieve the metadata.
+ * **Returns:** metadata the metadata for the specified collection.

+## `public HashMap<String, String> getCollectionIdentities(String collectionName)`

+Get a map of identities and UUIDs for the specified collection in the database, loaded or unloaded.
+This can be a slow operation (especially for unloaded collections), call sparingly.

+ * **Parameters:** `collectionName` — the name of the collection for which to retrieve the identities.

+     There can be multiple UUIDs mapped to a single identity if multiple Faceprints were enrolled for that identity.
+ * **Returns:** identities a map of identities and corresponding UUIDs.

 ## `public ErrorCode removeByUUID(String UUID)`